 If you’re not a fitness fanatic and you’re not too fussed on getting in those daily steps, or even if you’re just taking some time off to rest and recover, then this one's for you, as the amount of exercise you do informs how much water you should drink.

 One of the best ways to make sure that you’re hitting this target on how much water you should drink is to purchase a 1 litre water bottle to keep on your desk while you work.
 This should encourage you to drink regularly throughout the day and avoid the temptation of “binge drinking” your entire daily water intake before bed.

 Low Exercise - Moderate Exercise

 To put that into perspective, the average glass size is approximately 8 ounces.
 This means that if your activity levels are low to moderate (and you eat 2,000 kcals) then you should be consuming your standard 2 litres of water a day, as well as an extra standard glass per 10-20 minutes of exercise.

 Active - Very Active

 If you’re very active and work out often then it’s super important that you stay hydrated, as you’ll be sweating more than normal, so it is key to monitor and consider how much water you should drink.

 If you fall into this category then you should increase your water intake by 2.5 cups or more!
 You should, again, monitor this depending on your own body size and sweat levels - the more you sweat the more you should drink!
 (Healthline)

 We’re sure you’ve all heard it before but the benefits that drinking water has on your skin are too good to be overlooked!
-If you think about how much water you should drink and you drink the right amount of plain water for you, this can lead to:
+If you think about how much water you should drink and you drink the right amount, this can lead to: